nodejs/undici/README.md

 This section documents parts of the HTTP/1.1 specification which Undici does not support or does not fully implement.

-### Informational Responses

-Undici does not support 1xx informational responses and will either ignore or error them.

 #### Expect

 Undici does not support the `Expect` request header field.
 The request